bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 This was a time series forecasting problem, but I was unable to treat it as such because...
 - There were gaps in the data and I did not understand the explanations I read about imputing time series values.
 With more time, I may have figured it out.
-- This course did not cover forecasting.
+- This course only touched upon forecasting.

 I chose to hunt down additional data to combine with the Kaggle dataset's predictor variables.
 My reasoning was...
 1. The Kaggle data was already very clean.
 By hunting for my own data, I got a chance to do a bit of ETL, cleaning, etc.